lexibank/tlopo/out/vol3/chapter11.md

-[Kwa'ioloa and Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001):119) note that Kwara'ae lali is also used for 'kidney'.
-However, the semantic extension is from 'nut' to 'kidney', not vice versa, as the use of 'nut' words for kidneys is quite common, e.g. Arosi kora i mabʷe 'kidneys' (lit. 'fruit of Tahitian chestnut' ), Niueanfua-iji 'kidney' (lit. 'fruit of Tahitian chestnut').
+[Kwa'ioloa and Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001): 119) note that Kwara'ae _lali_ is also used for 'kidney'.
+However, the semantic extension is from 'nut' to 'kidney', not vice versa, as the use of 'nut' words for kidneys is quite common, e.g. Arosi _kora i mabʷe_ 'kidneys' (lit. 'fruit of Tahitian chestnut' ), Niuean _fua-ifi_ 'kidney' (lit. 'fruit of Tahitian chestnut').

 <a id="s-2-2"></a>